JavaScriptAcademy/goTogether/README.md

 * Install [jade](https://www.npmjs.com/package/jade) `npm install jade`
 * Install [email-templates](http://foundation.zurb.com/emails/email-templates.html):`npm install email-templates`
 * Install [Select2](https://select2.github.io): download and unzip to HOME/public/.
+* Start MongoDB, cd to the bin folder of your MongoDB and start it(type `mongod` on Git Bash)
+* Start the application, cd to the project folder and start it(type `grunt --force` on Git Bash)
+* Open your browser and go to the URL `localhost:3000`

 ## Module Introduction